raspberrypilearning/microbit-game-controller/worksheet.md

 The game has plenty of potential to be improved.
 - Can you add in some obstacles for the rocket and UFO to avoid?
-- You still have to find a use for the **B** button.
-Maybe this could start a turbo mode where the rocket flies even faster?
+- You still have to find a use for the `b` button.
+Maybe this could start a turbo mode where the rocket flies faster?
 - Could the UFO shoot a laser beam at the rocket every now and then?